shxntanu/shxntanu/README.md

 - I’m currently learning **MERN Stack**.
 - Started with Front-End Web Development using _HTML_, _CSS_ and _Bootstrap_ and moved onto Application Development using Flutter, now interested in MERN Stack Development.
 - My interests lie in  _Full Stack Web Development_ using the MERN stack.
+- Likes exploring cryptography as a side hobby.
 - I'm proficient in **Python, C++ and Java**.
 - Ask me about: Python, Java, Dart, and C++.
 - Knows Hindi, English, and Marathi.